bobbrowning/track-n-trace/README.md

 5. Traces can be sent to the console or a text file.

-6. You can control the depth to which objects are listed (object containing objects).
+6. You can control the depth to which nested objects are listed (object containing objects).

 ## Installation